SaltyAom/vanilla-milk/README.md

 )
 ```

-That's pretty much it of Vanilla Milk 0.1.2. :tada::tada:
+That's pretty much it of Vanilla Milk. :tada::tada:
-I'm looking for implement more functionality to this project soon! ps. vdom are also planned to be added in the future~ Stay tuned!